-4. What is the pest's status in the plant health legislation, and in the lists of EPPO2?
+4. What is the pest's status in the plant health legislation, and in the lists of EPPO?

 This PRA was written during the transition period following the UK's departure from the EU.
-Therefore, the legislation which applied at the time of writing was the EU legislation 2019/20723, which will continue to apply to Northern Ireland.
-The post-transition legislation for Great Britain (The Plant Health (Phytosanitary Conditions) (Amendment) (EU Exit) Regulations 20204) will not vary for D. valens.
+Therefore, the legislation which applied at the time of writing was the EU legislation 2019/2072, which will continue to apply to Northern Ireland.
+The post-transition legislation for Great Britain (The Plant Health (Phytosanitary Conditions) (Amendment) (EU Exit) Regulations 2020) will not vary for D. valens, other than in names of schedules/annexes.

-Dendroctonus valens is not specifically included in the listing of pests in 2019/2072, but as it is a scolytine beetle it is included in Annex IIA (Union quarantine pests not known to occur in the Union territory) under the category of "Scolytidae spp. (non-European)".
+Dendroctonus valens is not specifically included in the listing of pests in 2019/2072, but as it is a scolytine beetle it is included in Annex IIA (Union quarantine pests not known to occur in the Union territory) under the category of "Scolytidae spp. (non-European)" [GB: Annex 2A].
 This beetle was added to the EPPO Alert list in 2019.